VNNikolaidis/nnlib2Rcpp/README.md

 To install:

-(a) From CRAN Repository: The CRAN (stable) version of this package can be installed the usual way, i.e. by invoking the following R command:
+(a) From CRAN Repository (recommended): The CRAN (stable) version of this package can be installed the usual way, i.e. by invoking the following R command:

     install.packages("nnlib2Rcpp")